Good is Up

 Good is Up, the title of Jouni Toni’s (Finland, 1984) solo exhibition at WOW, is an example of a primary metaphor.
-They arise from real-life interactions with the environment, forming a basis for abstract thinking and language, which is closely connected to the way Toni approaches art.
-For him, these metaphors are behind all attempts to express something visually.
+This concept refers to a concrete experience, for example the movement to a higher point in time and space, which forms a basis for thinking about abstract concepts like good and evil.
+The primary metaphor is closely related to the way in which Toni approaches art.
+For him, these metaphors are the starting point for all visual expression.

 The practice of Toni has recently broadened to include animation and sculpture, but painting remains at the heart of the artist’s means of expression.
 Clearly demarcated colour fields without shading suggest abstract shapes, but Toni’s works to him are recognisable representations of real-life objects and people.
 Interestingly, while he mostly aims for likenesses and figurative forms, he finds that audiences often see his work as being abstract.

 Point of departure for any new painting is a sketch resulting from a period of trial and error, in which associations, memories, impressions of journeys and the everyday environment melt together.
 Slowly, a variety of meanings are translated into colour combinations and shapes that have relevance to Toni.
 This is a truly visual thinking process: when he starts work on the painting itself, the important decisions about composition have been made and the process is calm and meditative, giving the artist time to focus on the subtleties of colour mixing and materiality.